AP Power Save

 Before you begin

-You must keep at least one radio interface up and running before you configure a power policy profile.
+Make sure you activate at least one radio interface before configuring a power policy profile.

 Procedure